2015 Saint Kitts and Nevis general election

 General elections were held in Saint Kitts and Nevis on 16 February 2015.
 The ruling Saint Kitts and Nevis Labour Party, led by Prime Minister Denzil Douglas, was defeated by Team Unity, an alliance of the Concerned Citizens' Movement, the People's Action Movement, and the People's Labour Party, led by Timothy Harris.

 Campaign

 Prior to the elections, three opposition parties, the People's Action Movement, the People's Labour Party and the Concerned Citizens' Movement formed the Team Unity alliance.
 The three parties did not field candidates against each other, and formed the sole opposition to the Saint Kitts and Nevis Labour Party on Saint Kitts and to the Nevis Reformation Party on Nevis.
+The National Integrity Party, a party founded by former PAM members in 2013, announced on nomination day that they would not be contesting the election.

 Electoral system

 Eleven of the fifteen seats in the National Assembly were elected, with three other members appointed by the Governor-General at some point after the elections and one seat held by the Attorney-General.
 The eleven elected seats were elected in single-member constituencies using plurality voting.